Firene11/svg-logo-maker/README.md

 ## Description
 This application uses the command line to quickly generate a new svg logo!
 When prompted for information about your logo, the application accepts your input and produces a logo.svg file with your chosen shape (circle, triangle, or square), shape color, and text color.

+From the command line, this application also uses Jest to test it's performance.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)